JulianGriffin11/Portfolio_Projects/Project 2 - Payday Perspectives/Chapter 2 - SQL Analysis/README.md

 ---

 ### 💻 **What I learned:**
-In conclusion, **Python** stands out as the skill commanding the highest average salary while, **SQL** and **Excel** offer the most reliable opportunities across the Data Analytics job market.
+To conclude this section, I learned that **Python** stands out as the skill commanding the highest average salary while, **SQL** and **Excel** offer the most reliable opportunities across the Data Analytics job market.
 This tells me that not only is database manipulation important, but also the ability to visualize the results.

 **Ultimately, I learned that SQL, Excel, and Python are the most important skills for maximizing my career potential.**